Black History and African American Heritage in Stafford

 The history of Stafford County cannot be segmented by color, creed, or ethnicity.
-Stafford’s history is comprised of the earliest peoples, the Patawomeck Indians; the earliest Europeans arriving by choice; and Africans brought here in bondage.
-All who populated Stafford contribute to the fabric that weaves the history of this place.
+Stafford’s history consists of the earliest peoples—the Patawomeck Indians, the earliest Europeans arriving by choice, and Africans brought here in bondage.
+All who populated Stafford contribute to the fabric that weaves the history of this place together.

 Visit the Places